-The SME instrument addresses the financing gap in developing high-potential, but high-risk innovative ideas of small companies and bringing them closer to the market.
+The EIC Accelerator Pilot addresses the financing gap in developing high-potential, but high-risk innovative ideas of small companies and bringing them closer to the market.
 It responds to a widely recognised EU-wide market failure which relates to the market's difficult relationship with uncertainty and estimating the potential value of new technologies, new products, new resources, new firms or new entrepreneurial capabilities.